-The unique design of Literature & Thought provides the literature and teaching support you need to meet the challenges of the Common Core English Language Arts curriculum.
+The unique design of Literature & Thought provides the thematic literature and teaching support you need to meet the challenges of state standards.

 close reading strategies

 writing to sources

 Choose from 25 titles in historical events and eras, literary themes, literary genres, government and current events.

 Creating context—an introductory essay, graphics, and concept vocabulary support the essential question.

 Essential questions (whole book) and cluster questions (units) focus on developing specific critical thinking skills through careful reading, textual analysis, discussion, and writing activities.

 Outstanding literature and content-rich nonfiction and informational texts engage interest and focus attention on the critical thinking questions.